Heavy holographic correlators in defect conformal field theories: Top-down approach

-\subsection{Top-down approach}
+\section{Top-down approach}

-As an example, we consider two copies of $\N = 4$ SYM theory with gauge groups $SU(N)$ and $SU(N-k)$ which are separated by a 3d codimension-1 defect.
-The defect is located at $x_3 = 0$.\footnote{The AdS$_5$ Poincaré coordinates are denoted by $(x_0,x_1,x_2,x_3,z)$, while the coordinates on S$^5$ are $(\psi,\theta,\chi,\vartheta,\varrho)$.
-See \eqref{AdS5xS5metric} below.
+We consider holographic models of defect CFTs whose string/gravity theory duals include a probe brane.
+Top-down (AdS/{d}CFT) descriptions of these models are obtained by adding probe branes on the dual string theory sides of integrable holographic (supersymmetric) gauge theories and CFTs, such as planar $\N = 4$ super Yang-Mills (SYM) theory in 4d and ABJM theory in 3d.
+The probe brane induces a defect on the dual CFT side which becomes a dCFT.
+Supersymmetry and/or integrability may be broken on either side of the emerging duality. \\ For example, take two copies of $\N = 4$ SYM theory, with gauge groups $SU(N)$ and $SU(N-k)$, separated by a (planar) 3d codimension-1 defect at $x_3 = 0$.\footnote{The AdS$_5$ Poincaré coordinates are denoted by $(x_0,x_1,x_2,x_3,z)$, while the coordinates on S$^5$ are $(\psi,\theta,\chi,\vartheta,\varrho)$.
+See \eqref{AdS5xS5metric} below and \eqref{SphereParametrization1}--\eqref{S5metric} in appendix \ref{AppendixA}.
 This implies that the boundary of AdS$_5$ is located at $z = 0$.
-Note also the notation $x =(x_0,x_1,x_2,x_3)$.} Such a system can be realized in string theory by a probe D5 or D7-brane which is anchored to the boundary of AdS$_5$ and wraps an internal space with $k$ units of Abelian or non-Abelian flux through it. \\ We can compute correlation functions in this system by associating it to an \quotes{interface} \cite{NagasakiTanidaYamaguchi11, NagasakiYamaguchi12, KristjansenMoriYoung15}.
-An interface is a wall which separates two different QFT vacua.
-Interfaces can be described by classical (\quotes{fuzzy funnel} or \quotes{domain wall}) solutions which share the global symmetries of the system \cite{ConstableMyersTafjord99, ConstableMyersTafjord01a}.
-In our case of interest the probe D5-brane has an $SU(2) \cong SO(3)$ global symmetry, while the probe D7-brane can have an $SU(2)\times SU(2) \cong SO(3)\times SO(3)$ or an $SU(4) \cong SO(5)$ global symmetry.
-The equations of motion of $\N = 4$ SYM allow for the following nontrivial vacuum solution \cite{Diaconescu96, GiveonKutasov98}:
+Note also the notation $x = (x_0,x_1,x_2,x_3)$ and $\textbf{x} = (x_0,x_1,x_2)$.} Such a system can be realized in string theory by a probe D5 or D7-brane which is anchored to the boundary of AdS$_5$ and wraps an internal space with $k$ units of Abelian or non-Abelian flux through it \cite{NagasakiTanidaYamaguchi11, NagasakiYamaguchi12, KristjansenSemenoffYoung12b}.